Doctor of Education (EdD)

 - The development or design of a new educational program, intervention or strategy resulting from a systematic review of evidence

 Your field mentor is someone who has expertise related to the field of your problem of practice.
-Field mentors offers guidance, advice, wisdom through their time and reflections as they support your research in the field.
+Field mentors offer guidance, advice, wisdom through their time and reflections as they support your research in the field.
 The role is collegial and offers critical friendship as they share time and their expertise (approximately one to two hours per month).
 It also provides your mentor an opportunity to grow their own understanding in the topics that you and your mentor share.
 The relationship is collegial and intended to be a reciprocal learning experience.
+A relevant field mentor will be determined in consultation with the student’s supervisor at the end of year one.

 Supports for Field Mentor

-The field mentor works closely with other members of the Collaborative Supervisory Committee (including the supervisor and course instructor(s)), and will also be supported by the EdD Academic Lead and Program Manager.
+The field mentor works closely with other members of the Collaborative Supervisory Committee (including the supervisor and course instructor(s)), and will also be supported by the EdD Faculty Lead and Program Manager.

 Conflict of Interest